ijlee2/embroider-css-modules/README.md

 - Quite stable for v2 addons
 - Unknown for v1 addons (including engines) - likely won't be implemented

 Non-Embroider projects can use [`ember-css-modules`](https://github.com/salsify/ember-css-modules).
-V2 addons that use `embroider-css-modules` do work on non-Embroider projects, i.e. you can use both addons at the same time.
+V2 addons with `embroider-css-modules` do work on non-Embroider projects, i.e. you can use both addons at the same time.

 ## Contributing